Spectralle/DOACPower-Trello-Powerup/README.md

 # Github-Hosted Trello Power-Up for DOAC 🚀

 An in-development Trello PowerUp made for use by the Devonport OAC.
+NOTE: This is VERY in-development, so many unfinished, buggy, and testing features are present.

 # Current Features
 - Description Snippets: Show a small snippet of Card descriptions on the front of the Card.